maueroats/nsml-documents/hosting/written-script.md

 * (If the room has no visible clock.)
 I will give you a warning when 15 minutes and 5 minutes remain.
 * (If the room has a visible clock.)
 I will give you a warning when five minutes remain.
-* When you turn your paper over, print your name and school name legibly in the space provided.
+* When you turn your paper over, the first thing you should do is print your name and school name legibly in the space provided.
 * You may begin.